Get insider access

 7.3 Bare Floor

-The Roborock S8 Pro Ultra is okay for bare floors.
+The Roborock S8 Pro Ultra is decent for bare floors.
 It does a good job of dealing with most kinds of solid debris, except in tight corners.
 Its Reactive 3D real-time hazard avoidance system is also quite effective in spotting and identifying most obstacles, and its LIDAR mapping sensor allows it to quickly plot efficient and thorough cleaning paths.
 You can use the vacuum without its companion app.
 However, you'd be losing out on the huge array of in-app configuration options, which allow you to customize virtually every aspect of the vacuum's cleaning performance.
 Unfortunately, its mopping system isn't particularly effective and will probably require more than one pass to deal with especially stubborn stains.
 Its multi-function dock is also huge, and you might have trouble finding a convenient place to set it up if you have a smaller home or apartment.

 Pros